Radiology

 How does a fluoroscopy examination work?

-The Radiographer carrying out the examination will explain what is involved.
+The radiographer carrying out the examination will explain what is involved.
 Depending on the part of the body to be examined, you may be asked to undress and put on a hospital gown.
-You may be required to lie on a special X-ray examination table or stand against an X-ray film holder.
+You may need to lie on a special X-ray examination table or stand against an X-ray film holder.
 You will be asked to keep the part being examined quite still or to hold your breath for a moment while the X-ray film is taken.

 If you have any concerns or questions please feel free to ask the radiographer.

-Nuclear medicine provides a wide range of diagnostic scans all of which provide information that indicate how the body is working.
-Scans are performed following the administration of a radio-pharmaceutical using a gamma camera.
+Nuclear medicine provides a wide range of diagnostic scans to check how the body is working.
+Scans are performed using special radioactive drugs and a type of camera that can detect the radiation.

-Nuclear medicine also performs therapeutic procedures that are primarily involved in the treatment of a range of thyroid conditions.
+Nuclear medicine also performs therapeutic procedures, most often to treat a range of thyroid conditions.

 When you arrive